Freja Niemann Lundrup | Making the Unseen Seen

 3 – 5 pm

 in the presence

 Freja Niemann Lundrup

-Making the Unseen Seen is an exhibition by Danish sculptor Freja Niemann Lundrup.
-Her culptural practice gives form to how certain psychological processes can be stored and remain in our body’s own memory.
+Making the Unseen Seen is an exhibition by Freja Niemann Lundrup.
+The Danish sculptor’s practice gives form to how certain psychological processes can be stored and remain in our body’s memory.
 Corporeality and the physical crafting process are at the centre of her art practice.

 Affect becomes form

 “We are physical beings in a physical world, but contrary to that, most of what’s going on is going on in our brains.
 We are all equipped with a body, we live in our ‘shell’ and experience the surroundings through that.
 It is our brain that compares ourselves to the bodies around us, and that what we imagine they contain and how we imagine they handle their life.
 Experiences in life are absorbed in our body and mind, and the non-tangible matters influence us.
 They are inherently part of us and therefore transform us.
 Through my work, I embody the sensitive, receptive, and affective dimension of our body.
 Affect becomes form”